tunoltd/emoji-mart-native/README.md

 <img width="214" alt="sets" src="https://user-images.githubusercontent.com/436043/33786868-d4226e60-dc38-11e7-840a-e4cf490f5f4a.png">

 ## Not opinionated
 **Emoji Mart Native** doesn’t automatically insert anything into a text input, nor does it show or hide itself.
 It simply returns an `emoji` object.
 It’s up to the developer to mount/unmount (it’s fast!) and position the picker.
-You can use the returned object as props for the `EmojiMart.Emoji` component.
+You can use the returned object as props for the `EmojiMartNative.Emoji` component.
 You could also use `emoji.colons` to insert text into a textarea or `emoji.native` to use the emoji.

 ## Development
 ```sh